kmaeda16/libRCGA/README.md

-20180114_1

 ***************
-  libRCGA-1.1
+  libRCGA-1.2
 ***************

 Thank you for using libRCGA!

 libRCGA is a C library for real-coded genetic algorithms (RCGAs).
 Currently, two RCGAs, UNDX/MGG and REXstar/JGG, are implemented.
 For constrained optimization problems, the stochastic ranking can be used.
 RCGAs are paralleled by MPI.
-For details, see the original paper: Kazuhiro Maeda, Fred C. Boogerd, and Hiroyuki Kurata, libRCGA: a C library for real-coded genetic algorithms for rapid parameter estimation of kinetic models, Submitted
+For details, see the original paper: Kazuhiro Maeda, Fred C. Boogerd, and Hiroyuki Kurata, libRCGA: a C library for real-coded genetic algorithms for rapid parameter estimation of kinetic models, IPSJ Transactions on Bioinformatics, 11: 1-10, 2018

 License: